devsoc-unsw/structs.sh/README.md

 ## Documentation

--   <a href="https://demos.creative-tim.com/blk-design-system-react/#/documentation/overview">Documentation</a> for UI components from the base template
+-   <a href="https://demos.creative-tim.com/blk-design-system-react/#/documentation/overview">Documentation</a> for UI components from the frontend base template
--   <a href="https://compclub.atlassian.net/wiki/spaces/Projects/pages/1645936641/Structs.sh">Confluence</a> team wiki

 ## Guidelines: